cbusenbu/cbusenbu.github.io/_posts/2016-08-02-Facebook-and-Photos.md

 ---
 layout:     post
-title:      Facebook and limitations of Learners
+title:      Facebook and Limitations of Learners
 date:       2016-08-02
 summary:    In the age of Learning Algorithms, we can still see first hand limitations of Learners.
 categories: Machine_Learning Facebook